top of page

 These suggestions were highly controversial and led to a series of strikes in 2016 across four sets of dates for 24-48 hours each after 98% of junior doctors voted to oppose the proposed contract.
 Eventually, an agreement was reached between the BMA (the doctors’ union) and the government and the strikes stopped.

-Junior doctors are striking again in 2023 over pay, as you can read about in our article on that topic.
+Junior doctors are striking again in 2023 and 2024 over pay, as you can read about in our article on that topic.

 In 2018, more changes to the contract were suggested, and in 2019, these were finalised with the BMA’s agreement.